FabioLeitao/python3-lgpd-crawler/README.md

 # python\_lgpd\_crowler

-Dashboard com capacidade de sondagem, apreciação e mapeamento dos dados pessoais e/ou sensíveis
+Dashboard com capacidade de sondagem, apreciação e mapeamento dos dados pessoais e/ou sensíveis para busca de violações de compliance de acordo com as recomendações do LGPD (adaptável mediante dicionário de regras)

+Web application that scans **databases** (for now) for compliance violations according to **LGPD** and other regulations.
+Implemented in Python3 with Flask for the backend and HTML/CSS/JavaScript for the frontend.

 ##### Implementation: